neondatabase/website/content/docs/data-types/boolean.md

 ```

 This query returns the following:

 ```text
 | inactive_paid_users |
 |---------------------|
 | t                   |
 ```

 This indicates there is at least one inactive user with an ongoing subscription.
-We should probably email them to remind that they should log in.
+We should probably email them a reminder to log in.

 ### Boolean in Join conditions

-Booleans can be effectively used in the JOIN clause to match rows across tables.
+Booleans can be effectively used in the `JOIN` clause to match rows across tables.

-In the query below, we can join the `users` table with the table containing contact information to send a promotional email to all active users.
+In the query below, we join the `users` table with the table containing contact information to send a promotional email to all active users.

 ```sql
 WITH contacts (user_id, email) AS (